 Water and Sun

 Butterflies need plenty of water and sun.
 Add some dirt to a shallow dish.
 Fill the dish with water so that it comes right up to the dirt.
-This will change to dirt to mud, which butterflies love.
+This will change from dirt to mud, which butterflies love.
 Butterflies will land in the mud and suck the water out from beneath.

 Butterflies also enjoy sunlight, so grow your garden in an area that gets at least six hours of sunlight.
 The butterflies will enjoy the warmth of the sun while drinking nectar from your plants.

-Enjoy Your Butterfly Garden
+Butterfly Garden Questions

 By utilizing all these steps, you will attract butterflies to your garden in no time.
 Don’t be surprised if hummingbirds also visit, as they enjoy many of the same plants as butterflies do.
 Enjoy adding new plants to your butterfly garden year after year to attract even more beautiful butterflies your way.

 What plants do you have in your butterfly garden or are planning to add?
-I hope you learned something new by reading How to Enjoy a Butterfly Garden.
+I hope you learned something new by reading How to Plant a Butterfly Garden.
 Let me know your thoughts in the comments section below.

 Happy gardening!